filiprojek/fuelstats-app/README.md

 - Stats dashboard with consumption figures and kilometers driven
 - Charts for gas price and fuel consumption trends

+## Platform Support
+The app is tested only on Android.
+A web build should also work, but iOS, macOS, Windows, and Linux have not been tested.

 ## Configuration
-The app communicates with a Node.js backend maintained in a separate project: [FuelStats Server](https://github.com/filiprojek/fuelstats-server).
+The app communicates with a Node.js backend maintained in a separate project: [Fuel Stats Server](https://github.com/filiprojek/fuelstats-server).
 Provide the server's base URL at build time using a compile-time define:

 ```bash